 4. Metz Cathedral

-Of all the things to see in Metz, this should top your list.
-Construction on this incredible cathedral dedicated to Saint Etienne (Stephen) began in the early 1300s and was completed in the 1500s.
-Several changes and renovations have occurred over the centuries since then including an entire new copper roof to replace the one that completely burned in 1877 after fireworks were launched off it to welcome Emporer Wilhelm I at his grand entry into the city.
+Of all the things to see in Metz, this is a must-see.
+Construction on this incredible cathedral dedicated to Saint Etienne (Stephen) began in the early 1300s and was finally completed in the 1500s.
+Several changes and renovations have occurred over the centuries since then including an entire new copper roof to replace the roof that completely burned in 1877 after fireworks were launched off it to welcome Emporer Wilhelm I at his grand entry into the city.

 The cathedral’s real claim to fame is that it houses the largest expanse of stained glass windows in the world, earning it the nickname God’s Lantern.
 Stunning and vibrant stained glass spans history from the incredible 14th century rose window of Hermann von Münster to 20th century marvels from Marc Chagall.